sandeep026/sandeep026/README.md

 ### Hi there 👋
 I'm Sandeep, a researcher  who studies numerical methods for real-time optimal control.
-I believe strongly that open development leads to better and more reproducible research, and strive to make all my research-related code available, primarily via this GitHub account.
+Because I firmly think that research done with open development is better and more reproducible, I try to make all of the code associated with my work publicly available, mostly through my GitHub account.

 ## Current research
 To be updated